-4. If couple of follow up emails also go unanswered then you may consider reaching out through other channels such as phone, facebook, linkedin etc. (do refer to earlier emails) – if that also does not yield a response, I think it’s best to let the internship go.
+4. If a couple of follow up emails also go unanswered then you may consider reaching out through other channels such as phone, Facebook, LinkedIn etc. (do refer to earlier emails) – if that also does not yield a response, I think it’s best to let the internship go.

-Admittedly, follow ups is no guarantee of you getting the internship.
+Admittedly, follow-ups are no guarantee of you getting the internship.
 It only ensures that you tried your best and left nothing to chance.
 There would still be people who would not respond and the best way to deal with that is to accept it as part of the process and move on to better opportunities.